TomServo3k/Toaster/README.md

 ### Alert Dialog

-To display an alrt dialog, import Toaster and use Toaster.alert()
+To display an alert dialog, import Toaster and use Toaster.alert()

 ```ts
 Toaster.alert('Press Ok', 'Alert title');